 As I said before, it took us about 3 hours to reach the Mountain.
 It was surprising to see a person (a guard I could say) that offers snacks and water for those who might be hungry after such a great hike.
 In front of the Rainbow Mountain there is a hill (that has no colors at all) that you can hike for having a better view not just from the Rainbow Mountain but also from the breathless Ausangate Peak, such a fascinating landscape hard to describe and that you have to see on your own!

-We stayed about 30 minutes in the Rainbow Mountain at 5300 meters above sea Level (17390 ft.), we had then a short explanation from the guides and we returned to our starting point after 2h30 of walking.
+We stayed about 30 minutes in the Rainbow Mountain at 5300 meters above Sea Level (17390 ft.), we had then a short explanation from the guides and we returned to our starting point after 2h30 of walking.
 During all this time the weather was cloudy and windy, above all at 5000 meters, so even if it might be sunny in the beginning, make sure to take with you warm clothes since the higher you get, the colder it is.

 At the end of our hike down, we were surprised by some snow falling down, very small and short but nice for those that we hardly see the snow.
-We were transferred then to Huanchipacha community for having lunch, they prepared us a hot soup and a Peruvian dish called Lomo Saltado.
+We were transferred then to the Huanchipacha community for having lunch, they prepared us hot soup and a Peruvian dish called Lomo Saltado.
 Very tired but happy we returned to Cusco at 3:30 pm.
-The way back took about 3 hours, so the van left us in the downtown at 6:30 pm.
+The way back took about 3 hours, so the van left us downtown at 6:30 pm.

 In general, we had good recommendations for visiting the Rainbow Mountain, however, I’d like to add some more:

 - The best way to get to the Rainbow Mountain is by taking a group tour, you’ll travel in a comfortable mini-bus, an English-speaking tour guide will provide you accurate explanations and all support you might need during the tour (explanations, horses, first aid kit, and meals).